wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.md

 <img alt="wis2box-ui.png" src="../../assets/img/wis2box-ui-empty.png" width="600">

 The wis2box UI will display your configured datasets.
-For the surface-weather-observations/synop dataset, you can `explore` the data that has been ingested.

 The UI is currently empty, as datasets have not yet been configured.

 ## wis2box-broker